 For more tips on toy organization, you can check out this post on 10 Simple Ways to Organize Toys.

 Favorite Puzzles for The Whole Family

 I’ll admit that for years we only used preschool puzzles with very few pieces because either the kids would eat them, or the dog would.
-Putting together puzzles is a great family activity though and we’ve really started getting into.

 The slow pace is great.
 It’s teaching perseverance and how one piece is part of a bigger picture.
 Plus the kids love it.

 Together Time puzzles are great for the whole family because there are large pieces for kids, small puzzle pieces for adults, and middle-sized pieces for everyone.
 We LOVE them.

 I have used affiliate links to help make shopping a bit easier.
 That only means I’ll make a small commission if you click the link and make a purchase.

 5 Ways to Organize Puzzles at Home

 If you’re lucky, all the puzzles are in their boxes with all the pieces.
 If you’re like us, start looking for all the pieces.
 Search everywhere.
 Places to look: